Click on images to enlarge them. Doubleclick to return them.

 into the USA with a new job at their Chemicals Division in Charleston West Virginia.
 A year later I was transferred to their Bakelite Plastics Division in Ottawa IL where Glad Bags, Glad Wrap and Glad Straws were being produced or distributed along with their vinyl planishing facilities and blown film.

 In 1969 I briefly went to Triangle Industries who were reorganizing Victor Products in Hagerstown MD for the manufacture of IBM computer cabinetry.
 During this period, I had been developing plans to start my own manufacturing business for badge making equipment.
-I was designing a product called Badge-A-Minit that I patented and decided to go ahead.
+I was designing a product called Badge-A-Minit that I patented.

 We developed various badge making machines along with the 4 in 1 Identification Camera which would make up to 4 different instant images for ID needs.
 Unfortunately, after too much patenting costs, this Camera did not make the grade as a successful venture.